MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-retrieve-opportunity-early-bound.md

 ---
-title: "Sample: Retrieve an opportunity (early bound) (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "Sample: Retrieve an opportunity (early bound) (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
 description: "The sample demonstrates how to retrieve an opportunity and products related to the opportunity." ms.custom: ms.date: 10/31/2017